rentry/rentry.github.io/_posts/2022-05-19-joining-search-and-rescue-part-3.md

 ![Black and white trees in front of a small truck with a kayak on top]({{ 'assets/images/2022-5-truck-8.jpg' | relative_url }}#full)

 I'll try to post more about those SAR toolbox kits soon.
 In a general way, they're organized around shelter, fire, water purification, and clothing.
 I'll go into more detail in a future post.

+And, for good measure, I'll throw in [my impractical dream truck](https://indoek.com/article/surf-shacks-075-jeff-johnson-kara-thoms/) which is owned, of course, but Patagonia's Jeff Johnson.
+We're probably related, somehow...maybe he'll need a home for that truck someday.

+![An A-frame style home with a man in front and a white, old toyota truck with aluminum siding on the bed({{ 'assets/images/2022-5-truck-9.jpg' | relative_url }}#full)